yashshinde0607/Artificial_Intelligence_Lab_SE_B_67/README.md

 **Experiment 1**:

-- **Aim**: Building an Expert System Using Rule-Based Systems

-- **Objective**: Develop an Expert System that provides simple decision-making.
+- **Aim**: Develop an Expert System that provides simple decision-making.

 **Experiment 2**:

-- **Aim**: Implementing AI Search Algorithms (BFS & DFS) Maze Solver
+- **Aim**: Implementing of Maze Solver using AI Search Algorithms (BFS & DFS).

-- **Objective**: Solve AI search problems using Graph Search Algorithms.

 **Experiment 3**:

-- **Aim**: Implementation of A* algorithm

-- **Objective**: Solve AI search problems using Graph Search Algorithm.
+- **Aim**: Implementation of A* algorithm to solve AI search problems using Graph Search Algorithm.

 **Experiment 4**:

-- **Aim**: Implement a solution for Constraint Satisfaction Problem (CSP)

-- **Objective**: To implement a CSP-based solution for solving real-world problems like Map Coloring, Sudoku, or Timetable Scheduling using backtracking with constraint propagation.
+- **Aim**: Implement a solution for CSP-based solution for solving real-world problems like Map Coloring, Sudoku, or Timetable Scheduling using backtracking with constraint propagation.

 **Experiment 5**:

-- **Aim**: Implementing Minimax Algorithm

-- **Objective**:Understand and implement the basic Minimax algorithm for two-player deterministic games.
+- **Aim**: Understand and implement the basic Minimax algorithm for two-player deterministic games.

 **Experiment 6**:

-- **Aim**: Minimax with Alpha-Beta Pruning

-- **Objective**: Enhance Minimax using Alpha-Beta pruning to reduce computation time.
+- **Aim**: Enhance Minimax using Alpha-Beta pruning to reduce computation time.

 **Experiment 7**:

-- **Aim**: Write a program to plot a few activation functions that are being used in neural networks

-- **Objective**: To understand various activation functions used in neural networks
+- **Aim**: Assignment and practice of ChatGPT and its usage

 **Experiment 8**:

-- **Aim**: Implementing a Simple Neural Network

-- **Objective**: Build and train a basic neural network for classification m any arithmetical operation
+- **Aim**: Assignment and practice of SORA

+**Experiment 9**:

+- **Aim**: Assignment and practice of AI Image Genrator

+**Experiment 10**:

+- **Aim**: Assignment and practice of Prompt Engineering to craft effective prompts.